By Tim Knight

 Well, some mixed emotions this morning.
 A lousy jobs report has gold soaring, the dollar crumbling, and the rally in equities zeroed out (for now).
 As I am typing the ES remains green, just barely, but there’s a lot of action elsewhere.
 I’ve got 48 short positions and am about 180% margined, so it could be a good day for the bears.

 Crude oil in particular — almost always our friend – – has resumed its hard slide, and on an intraday basis, you can see that it’s not exactly looking great for our OPEC buddies:

 The “sting” part is that I got stopped out of QID, DRIP, and FAZ yesterday.
 The QID isn’t a big deal, since it looks like NASDAQ is remaining strong.
 FAZ is also kind of a “meh”.
 But DRIP is one I suspect is going to recover mightily today.
-I scored a 20% profit on it, even having been stopped out, but I think my bearishness on energy is going to play out longer-term.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+I scored a 20% profit on it, even having been stopped out, but I think my bearishness on energy is going to play out longer-term.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.